rakaly/blog/content/tracking-tag-switches-in-eu4-save-files/index.md

 start_date=1444.11.11
 ```

 The above shows that I'm playing as Great Britain.
-If this was a multiplayer playthrough, the even indices would be player names while odd would signal that player's country tag.
+If this was a multiplayer playthrough, the even indices would be player names while odd would signal that player's country tag (keep in mind that more than one player can be assigned to a country).

 We then find our country in the countries section of a save file: